 The tragic death or injury of a child may be overwhelming.
 However, your wrongful conviction for child abuse only compounds the tragedy.
-Under such pressure, you could certainly benefit from the advocacy of a Colorado attorney who will address the possibility of alternative reasons for the child’s injuries and protect your rights in the process.
+Under such pressure, you could certainly benefit from the advocacy of a Denver criminal defense attorney who will address the possibility of alternative reasons for the child’s injuries and protect your rights in the process.

 For more information on Colorado’s child abuse laws, read our post here.

 Contact Denver Child Abuse Lawyer, Jeff Weeden, Today!